dart-lang/language/working/0093 - Gradual Language Change Migration/0094 - Per Library Language Version Selection/strawman.md

 We assume that all language changes happen in Dart stable releases.
 Such releases are designated by major/minor version numbers (the third number in a semantic version is the patch number, and a patch will/should not change the language, except when fixing a bug in an earlier release).
 At time of writing, the most recent release is version 2.1, and the next will be 2.2.

-We will allow a library to select which _language version level_ it wants to be interpreted as.
-This can be explicitly specified in the library itself, or be implicitly applied to entire packages.

-Dart tools will have a range of versions that they support.
+A package selects the _language version level_ it expects using its `pubspec.yaml` SDK version constraint.
+A Dart SDK tool must reject a any version higher than what the SDK supports.
+A Dart SDK may also have a lowest version that it supports being backwards compatible with.

+We will allow an individual library to select a lower language version level than the one selected for its package, for the case where that library has not yet been migrated to the newer semantics.

 The design allows existing code to keep running without modification, and new packages will automatically use the most recently available language level (assuming their SDK version is set to the most recent version, which most authors are likely to do).

-The exact syntax isn't decided, but maybe something like:
+The exact syntax for the library constraint isn't decided, but maybe something like:

 ```dart